dong-ping-zhang/quantumalgorithms.org/quantumML/2018-02-03-Storing-data-in-a-quantum-computer.md

 The first is called the index register, and the second is the target register, which after the query to a certain oracle is storing the information you want.
 Fundamentally, there are just two ways of encoding the information: the amplitude encoding and the binary encoding.
 In amplitude encoding you store your data in the amplitudes of a quantum state, therefore you can encode $n$ real values (up to some digits of precisions) using $\log n$ qubits.
 In the binary or digital encoding you store a bit in each qubit.
 You'll need to chose the appropriate strategy to process the data for each of chosen encoding.

-/* dpz: the following sentence does not make sense */ Let’s organise what we know how to do by data types.

 Scalars: $\mathbb{Z}$, $\mathbb{Q}$, $\mathbb{R}$
 -------------------------------------------------------